Rock and Roll Survivors: Background

 Having recorded four studio albums for Reprise Records between 1970 and 1973, Fanny moved to Casablanca Records for Rock and Roll Survivors and worked with the label's house producer Vini Poncia, who succeeded previous Fanny producers Richard Perry and Todd Rundgren.
-Guitarist Patti Quatro (older sister of Suzi) and drummer Brie Howard had joined Fanny in 1973-1974, making their recording début with the band on Rock and Roll Survivors.
+Guitarist Patti Quatro (older sister of Suzi) and drummer Brie Howard had joined Fanny in 1973–1974, making their recording début with the band on Rock and Roll Survivors.

-The album saw Fanny move towards a more polished and commercial sound, influenced by the English glam rock scene, and was approached by the band as a conceptual piece.
+The album was approached by the band as a conceptual piece.
 "With the addition of Patti into the band, who was very theatrical, that was just the direction it was taking," bassist Jean Millington said in 2009.
 "It's really about after all that we'd been through, we had still survived.
 We were rock and roll survivors."

 The album's first single, "I've Had It", a cover of the Bell Notes' 1958 song, reached #79 on the Billboard Hot 100.
 The second single, the doo-wop influenced rocker "Butter Boy", reached #29 on the Billboard Hot 100 in April 1975 and was one of Casablanca's first Billboard Top 40 hits.
 Written by Jean Millington, the song is partially inspired by her relationship with David Bowie, who she dated for over a year, and is described by Millington as "sort of tongue in cheek."

 By the time "Butter Boy" became a hit, the Rock and Roll Survivors lineup had disintegrated.
 Brie Howard and keyboardist Nickey Barclay had left the band in 1974, soon followed by Patti Quatro in early 1975.
 In the spring of 1975, a new lineup, including Fanny's original guitarist June Millington and a returning Howard, toured under the name the L.A.
 All-Stars, but eventually broke up in 1976.

 Both Jean Millington and Nickey Barclay have expressed dissatisfaction with the album.
 "I'm not particularly proud of the album," Millington said in 2003.
 "Musically, I think it's the weakest album out of all the albums ... but for the time, it was happening.
 It was a rock and roll glam show."
 In 2002, Barclay called it "a crock of shit", feeling that producer Vini Poncia tried to make the band sound like "featherweight sugarcoated pop dollies."